Learn more about provisional drivers car insurance and read our tips for keeping learner driver insurance costs down

 If you have family or friends willing to accompany you in their car on a regular basis, then it could be worth asking to be added as a named driver on their insurance policy.

 However, the driver’s insurance provider is likely to increase their premiums as well as possibly charge them an admin fee.
-And being the named driver means you can’t be the main driver, which is known as ‘fronting’ and is illegal.
+And being the named driver means you can’t be the main user of the car, which is known as ‘fronting’ and is illegal.

 Insurers are more likely to increase premiums for an inexperienced driver, especially one who hasn’t received their full driving licence.

-If you intend to drive regularly then taking out provisional drivers insurance might be able to give you a slightly better quote as the providers specialise in insuring drivers in the same situation as you.
+If you intend to drive regularly then specialist car insurance for learner drivers might be the best option, as the providers specialise in insuring drivers in the same situation as you.

 Many policies will let you take out provisional driver insurance for any period between 1 and 28 days, which should generally be cheaper than an annual policy on someone else’s insurance.
 That way you can also take it out for the time you need it in.